playcanvas/pcui/README.md

 );
 ```

+## Building a UMD bundle

+If you need a UMD version of the library so that you for example, it can useed with a PlayCanvas Editor project, please refer to our [build guide](BUILDGUIDE.md).

 ## Including your own font

 PCUI uses four CSS classes to add styled fonts to the various components.
 These are `.font-regular`, `.font-bold`, `.font-thin` and `.font-light`.
 You can use your own font with PCUI by adding `font-family` CSS rules to these classes on your webpage.
 For example: